leegee/Mootools-Knob/README.md

 How to use
 ----------

-Please see Docs/index.html for a working example
+Until docs are written, please see Docs/index.html for a working example

+The source code is documented.